 Phase I: Casitas, public bathrooms, security wall

 Phase II: Center footings and slabs

 Phase III: Clinic and dental wing

-This cost estimate does not include the property purchase, site preparation, and legal fees already fully funded.
+This cost estimate does not include the property purchase, site preparation, and legal fees.

 We are very excited to partner with Strong Tower Ministries, an experienced nonprofit that specializes in ministry-focused construction projects in Mexico.
 They are managing the construction of the Wellness Center, coordinating volunteers (both skilled and unskilled), overseeing local labor, and soliciting material donations.
 Strong Tower has successfully completed four similar projects in Baja, Mexico.